SichangHe/CS304_group_project/project7/project7_report.md

 ## Model Testing

-The `run.sh` script in the testing phase typically includes two main steps: constructing the decoding graph $ H \circ C \circ L \circ G $ and performing the decoding process using the constructed graph.
+The `run.sh` script in the testing phase typically includes two main steps: constructing the decoding graph $H \circ C \circ L \circ G$ and performing the decoding process using the constructed graph.
 The steps mentioned in the example are as follows:

 This `mkgraph` script takes the test language model data and the HMM model generated in the previous step (exp/tri3a in this case) as input.
-It generates the $ H \circ C \circ L \circ G $ decoding graph.
+It generates the $H \circ C \circ L \circ G$ decoding graph.

 ```sh
 utils/mkgraph.sh data/lang_test exp/tri3a exp/tri3a/graph